Basis-Theory/basistheory-go/README.md

 ## Getting Started
 * Sign-in to [Basis Theory](https://basistheory.com) and go to [Applications](https://portal.basistheory.com/applications)
-* Create a Basis Theory Server to Server Application
+* Create a Basis Theory Private Application
 * All permissions should be selected
 * Paste the API Key into the `BT-API-KEY` variable